Simoja0428/C-String-Manipulation/README.md

 ```

 ## Case Sensitive
-If theres anything you take away from this regarding strings and cstrings, it should be that they are ```bold CASE SENSITIVE```.
+If theres anything you take away from this regarding strings and cstrings, it should be that they are ```CASE SENSITIVE```.
 The value of a capital letter is not the same as the value of a lower case letter.
 In order to get around this, a common method is to convert your string you are comparing to all capitals or lowercase.
 The following example below shows how this is commonly done:

 ```c++
 #include <iostream>